mayragarciaac/mayragarciaac/README.md

 ### Hi there, I`m Mayra 👋

 - :cactus: I'm a Web Developer.
-- 🔭 I’m currently working on Axedra.
+I’m currently working on Axedra.
-- 🌱 I’m currently learning new tecnologies.
-- :cactus: Here you can find my experiencies with diferents frameworks, !enjoy!
+- :cactus: I’m currently learning new tecnologies.
+Here you can find my experiencies with diferents frameworks, !enjoy!